syncfusion-content/windowsforms-docs/WindowsForms/MaskedTextBox/Layout-Settings.md

 ---
 layout: post
 title: Layout Settings | WindowsForms | Syncfusion
-description: Layout Settings
+description: Learn here about how to set the minimum and maximum size of the Syncfusion Windows Forms  Layout Settings
 platform: WindowsForms
 control: MaskedEditBox
 documentation: ug
 ---
-# Layout Settings
+# Layout Settings in MaskedEditBox

 The layout settings of the MaskedEditBox control are discussed in this section.

-The size of the MaskedEditBox control can be set according to the needs of the user using the properties discussed below.
+You can set the minimum and maximum size of the MaskedEditBox control by using the [MinimumSize](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.TextBoxExt~MinimumSize.html) and [MaximumSize](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.TextBoxExt~MaximumSize.html) properties.

 <table>